-The proposed development is located within the built-up boundary, and acts as intensification of already partially serviced lands that will introduce a new residential use to the area.
-The provision of adequate landscape areas and appropriate building setbacks along the street frontage of Queen Street are proposed to improve the public realm.
+The proposed development is located within the built-up boundary, and acts as an intensification of already partially serviced lands that will introduce a number of new uses to the site at a significantly higher density.
+The proposed development will feature a mix of townhouses, single detached houses and an apartment building.
+A vibrant public realm will be ensured through the provision of adequate landscape areas, as well as a proposed new park.
+Adequate building setbacks are proposed along the street frontage of Queen Street in order to improve the public realm.
 The proposed development will provide sufficient access to various transportation options, public service facilities, parks and other amenities.
-Therefore by introducing this use and density at this location, policies 2.1.2 (2) a), b), c) d), 2.1.2.4 a), b), c), d) and 2.2.6.2 are satisfied.
+Therefore by introducing these uses and density at this location, policies 2.1.2 (2) a), b), c) d), 2.1.2.4 a), b), c), d) and 2.2.6.2 are satisfied.